chrisjrob/chrisjrob.github.io/_posts/2011-02-23-moving-to-wordpress.markdown

 layout: post
 title:  "Moving to Wordpress"
 date:   2011-02-23 00:00:00
-categories: technology web
+category: technology
-tags: wordpress
+tags: [web, wordpress]
 ---

 I've decided to move to a proper blogging platform, rather than continue to use my home grown solution.
 Please update your feed reader to: